longevityframework/longevity/manual/ptype/partition-keys.md

 be located on the same database node.

-Because Cassandra does not support hashed keys, and MongoDB does not support hashed keys in the face of partion partitions, longevity does not currently support combining these two features.
+Because Cassandra does not support hashed keys, and MongoDB does not support hashed keys in the face of partial partitions, longevity does not currently support combining these two features.

 {% assign prevTitle = "keys" %}